dsebastien/modernWebDevBuild/README.md

 ### New projects
 The easiest approach to integrate this build is to use our Yeoman Generator available over at https://github.com/dsebastien/modernWebDevGenerator and on npm: https://www.npmjs.com/package/generator-modern-web-dev.
+The generator will set up everything for you.

 ### Existing projects
 First configure the required dependencies in your package.json file: